zoffixznet/IOwesomeness/Action-Plan/non-backcompat/header.md

 The changes in this section propose for a change of behaviour without providing any backwards compatible support.
-Unless noted otherwise, the proposal is for *immediate* change in 6.c language.
+Unless noted otherwise, the proposal is for the change to be done in 6.c language.